juniorgasparotto/GraphExpression/README.md

 }
 ```

-**2)** the second method has the same purpose of the first, the only difference is that the guy won't be inferred in the method and the `type` parameter:
+**2)** the second method has the same purpose of the first method, the only difference is that the guy won't be inferred in the method and the `type` parameter:

 ```csharp
 public object Deserialize(string expression, Type type = null);
 public async Task<object> DeserializeAsync(string expression, Type type = null);
 ```

 **3)** the third method receives the parameter `factory` , this parameter should be used if you need some customization in the creation of complex entities.
-In short, this process is exactly the same as the topic [Creating complex entities with graph and mathematical expression](https://github.com/juniorgasparotto/GraphExpression#impl-factory-entity-complex).
+In short, this process is exactly the same as the process of the topic [Creating complex entities with graph and mathematical expression](https://github.com/juniorgasparotto/GraphExpression#impl-factory-entity-complex).
 Internally, the compiler will transform each item of expression in the class `Entity` and then follow the same steps that we've seen in this topic:

 ```csharp
 public T Deserialize<T>(string expression, ComplexEntityFactory factory);